codelearncreate/c2lc-website/content/blog/summer-camps-2019/index.md

 {{< img src="images/multiple-means-of-access-and-differentiated-materials.jpg" alt="Learners using differentiated learning materials" >}}

-A wide range of learnings preferences were accommodated by using multiple means of access and differentiated materials.
+A wide range of learning preferences were accommodated by using multiple means of access and differentiated materials.

 These resources and practices ensured that all learners had the opportunity to participate!